G-Node/python-odml/doc/tutorial.rst

 provenance of performed analyses.

 What are metadata and why are they needed?
-	Metadata are data about data, and describing the conditions under which the actual raw-data of an experiment were acquired.
-A simple example in an electrophysiological context is the sampling-rate which was used to record the raw-data.
-This may sound ridiculous for everyone doing such an experiment, but what if the data have to be shared in a collaboration and a complete description about how and under which conditions the data were recorded is required?
+	Metadata are data about data.
+They describe the conditions under which the actual raw-data of an experimental study were acquired.
+The organization of such metadata and their accessibility may sound like a trivial task, and most laboratories developed their home-made solutions to keep track of their metadata.
+Most of these solutions, however, break down if data and metadata need to be shared within a collaboration, because implicit knowledge of what is important and how it is organized is often underestimated.

-	While maintaining their relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which facilitates sharing data and metadata.
+	While maintaining the relation to the actual raw-data, odML can help to collect all metadata which are usually distributed over several files and formats, and to store them unitetly which facilitates sharing data and metadata.

 Key features of odML
 	- open, XML based language, to collect, store and share metadata